A fusion construction of local L-factors: The main conjectures: precise formulation

 for $\phi\in \calS_{\rho}(G(\sF))$ is convergent for $Re(s)\gg0$ and it is a rational function of $q^s$. \item For a given $\pi$ as above the set of all rational functions given by \eqref{integral} for all matrix coefficients of $\pi$ and all test functions $\phi\in \calS_{\rho}(G(\sF))$ is a fractional ideal of $\CC[q^s,q^{-s}]$, whose generator $L(\pi',\rho,s)$ is the local $L$-function of $\pi'$ associated with the representation $\rho$.

-\item Let $K$ be an open compact subgroup of $G_\sF$ which is either a congruence subgroup or a parahoric subgroup.
+\item Let $K$ be an open compact subgroup of $G_\sF$ assigned to a compact subset in the building by Bruhat-Tits theory (for example, $K$ can be a congruence subgroup or a parahoric subgroup).
 Abusing slightly the notation we shall denote the corresponding pro-algebraic subgroup of $G_\sF$ by the same symbol.
-Then $\calS_{\rho}(G(\sF))^{K\times K}$ is generated by functions $f_{\XF,\rho}$, where $\XF$ runs through $K\times K$-equivariant irreducible perverse sheaves on $G_\sF$. \end{enumerate} \end{conj}
+Then $\calS_{\rho}(G(\sF))^{K\times K}$ is generated by functions $f_{\CF,\rho}$, where $\CF$ runs through $K\times K$-equivariant irreducible perverse sheaves on $G_\sF$. \end{enumerate} \end{conj}